elisaalonsoh/coding-library-stata/README.md

 # Welcome to my Stata Coding Library

-This is my personal collection of Stata templates (.do) and a mix of explanations and code snippets (in jupyter notebooks).
-I personally use VS code to edit my files because it has a great syntax completition features, and you can run Stata inside Jupyter Notebooks using [stata-kernel](https://kylebarron.dev/stata_kernel/).

-The core part of the library focuses on **tables** and **graphs**, which aim to automatically create *latex* output from the dofile.
-There are many ways to do create tables in *Stata*, and I include several of them while providing a short summary of why I prefer a certain way (usuallly it all boils down to code complexity vs customizability).
+This is my personal collection of explanations, code snippets and basic Stata templates (mainly focused on **tables** and **graphs** that can be automatically exported in *latex* format).
+I try to include different ways and quickly comment on why I prefer a certain way (usuallly it all boils down to code complexity vs customizability).

-This table of contents shows the basic structure of the library.
+The following table of contents shows the basic structure of the library.
 Since it is in its baby stage, it is likely to change as I understand how I want to search/find content better at a later date.
 For now, I am grouping things based on whether they deal with data preparation, descriptives, or main analysis (further divided by types of research design).

 ## STATA setup and data preparation